hyperledger/besu/README.md

 ## Besu Users

 Users wanting to install Besu should install the Besu binary by following [these instructions](https://besu.hyperledger.org/HowTo/Get-Started/Install-Binaries/).
-Keep in mind that the process for installing and running Besu as a user is different to when developing.
-Some processes in our user documentation are different to those described in this Readme.

 ## Besu Developers